 I was eventually set free that day after a hair-raising stand-off between myself and the powers that be.
 I made it to my daughter’s recital by the skin of teeth.
 But the damage had been done.
 The next day I was called into my boss’s office and reprimanded.
 I was treated like a real troublemaker.
 It stung, but I held my tongue and took the beating, trying to toughen up for better days that surely lay ahead.
 After all, I figured, it couldn’t get much worse.

-Time passed, and I weathered many a storm with the goons in charge.
-In fact, I survived one manager after another, supervisor after supervisor – even a complete shake up from top to bottom within the organization.
+Time passed, and I weathered many a storm – including a complete shake up from top to bottom within the organization.
 I guess I just outlived them all.

 Eventually, a position would open up in the Exhibition Department for an Exhibition Designer.
 I jumped on it and got the job.
 It’s all good now.
 I’m doing what I love, and I’ve got most weekends off too.
 I hung in there.
 It was bleak, it was humiliating, and I almost gave up.
 But, today, I’m glad I didn’t.

 Shirley Matusak, Graphic Designer/Poster Artist/Punk Rocker, Rochester, NY: